 In addition to providing curriculum and related support to schools in Ontario and other parts of Canada, Zig’s mission is to familiarize, coach, present, and mentor all those who share his interest in history.
 He is very clear stating that he speaks about, but not for, the Native Nations and always takes into account both oral and written information, when available, respecting both sources.

 As President of Real People’s History Zig has brought his experiences to many committees and other forums and as a result has been acknowledged internationally, nationally, provincially and locally. (see below)

-Zig, with his friend Raymond Skye, co-authored the Six Nations Iroquois Program Teachers Resource Guide now in hundreds of schools.
+Zig, with his friend Raymond Skye, co-authored the First Nations, Métis, Inuit Teachers Resource Guide now in hundreds of schools.
 Zig is an education partner with the school boards of Ontario in regards to Native/First Nations curriculum support.

 In addition to being a Canadian Forces Veteran, RHLI, 1964-1969 Zig has also been a historic re-enactor for several decades portraying the Butler’s Rangers of the American Revolution and the Caldwell’s Rangers of the War of 1812.